Q-ball Superradiance

 This may be viewed as a low energy truncation of an effective field theory expansion for a generic U(1) scalar field (and is renormalizable in 2+1D).
 In the following, we will for simplicity mainly focus on the 2+1D case, except towards the end where the 3+1D case is briefly discussed.

 In polar coordinates, a general Q-ball configuration takes the form

 where $\oi_Q$ is the oscillation frequency of the Q-ball in field space, $\varphi$ is the azimuth angle and the (real space) angular phase velocity of this configuration is $\Omega_Q=\omega_Q/m_Q$ if $m_Q$ is nonzero.
 The (2D) non-rotating Q-ball is the special case where $m_Q=0$, in which case $f(r)$ peaks at $r=0$ and falls off quickly to zero at spatial infinity.
 For $m_Q\neq 0$, $f(r)$ will peak at some finite $r$ and asymptotes to zero both when $r\to 0$ and $r\to \infty$.
 The regularity condition at the origin requires that $f (r\to 0) \propto r^{|m_Q|}$.
 Without loss of generality, we assume that $\oi_Q>0$ (and also $m_Q>0$ for a spinning Q-ball).
-For a Q-ball to exist, $\oi_Q$ must be in the range of $({1-(4g)^{-1}})^{1/2}\lesssim\oi_Q<1$ (see Appendix \ref{sec:2p1DMore}).
+For a Q-ball to exist, $\oi_Q$ must be in the range of $({1-(4g)^{-1}})^{1/2}\lesssim\oi_Q<1$ (see Supplemental Material).
 Q-balls in isolation are classically stable against small perturbations \cite{Coleman:1985ki, Radu:2008pp}.
-However, in this letter, we will show that in ``dirty" environments where waves are scattered around, Q-balls are subject to a superradiance instability.
+However, in this letter, we will show that in ``dirty" environments where waves are scattered around, energy can actually be extracted from a Q-ball via superradiant scattering.

 To this end, let us look at the perturbative equations of motion around the Q-ball solution $\Phi = \Phi_Q + \phi(t,r,\varphi)$:

 where $U=\frac{1}{2}(\f{\ud^2 V}{\ud f^2} +\frac{1}{f}\f{\ud V}{\ud f})$ and $W=\frac{1}{2}(\f{\ud^2 V}{\ud f^2} -\frac{1}{f}\f{\ud V}{\ud f})$.
 We see that the perturbative field $\phi$ interacts with the coherent background of the Q-ball that oscillates temporally and angularly.
 Indeed, as we shall see later, the Q-ball condensate can enhance the energy, angular momentum and charge of waves incident on it, giving rise to {\it superradiance}.
 However, $U$ and $W$ depend on $r$, preventing a straightforward spatial Fourier decomposition.